 Hi Mount suffered a few setbacks early on.
 Fire destroyed houses in Hi Mount in 1914 and 1922.
 Note that in both fires most of the houses belonged to the same man: C. E. Wiggins.

 After the United States entered World War I, development of Hi Mount, like that of much of the rest of Arlington Heights, was interrupted by construction of the Army’s Camp Bowie, which turned Arlington Heights into a crazy quilt of military and civilian real estate.
-Hi Mount’s temporary residents included the men of the 131st Machine Gun Battalion.
+Thousands of men of the Army’s 36th Infantry Division became temporary residents of Hi Mount.